-Rollen S. D'Souza holds a PhD and BSE from the University of Waterloo.
-He is interested in geometry and its applications to engineering problems, especially in robotics.
-Nowadays, he is a Member of Technical Staff at MDA Space Ltd., where he applies his software development, robotics and control theory experience to mission analysis software for CanadArm 2 and R&D of future technologies for the new CanadArm 3.
-His primary role is as the technical lead for the path planning software component of CanadArm3's ground mission planning software.
+Rollen S. D'Souza is a licensed professional engineer in the Province of Ontario, Canada and holds a PhD and BSE from the University of Waterloo.
+He is an Engineer at MDA Space Ltd., where he applies his software development, robotics and control theory experience to the research and development of future technologies for the new CanadArm 3.
+His primary role is as the technical lead for the path planning software component of ground mission planning software.
+His research interests are in geometry and its applications to engineering problems, especially in robotics.

 Aircraft orientation control animation.